Chapter 3:

 When the final slide faded, I closed my tablet.
 “That will be all.
 We’ll reconvene after reviewing the documents.”

 They bowed, promised cooperation, loyalty, all the usual words that dissolved on contact with air.
-Reflections flickered across the mirrored walls as they filed out—ghosts rehearsing sincerity, vanishing one by one.
+Reflections flickered across the mirrored walls as they left—ghosts rehearsing sincerity.

 Sato lingered.
 “It went well, sir.”